scottmillers/Terraform/README.md

 2. Put the module in GitHub, tag it, and reference the tag

-Prerequisite:
-- You need to setup a GitHub SSH key to access the remote repository where you modules reside
+- You need to [setup a GitHub SSH key](#setup-github-ssh-key) to access the remote repository where your modules reside

 Steps: